Simanggang: Healthcare

 Sri Aman II hospital started operation since September 2022.

-Leisure and conservation areas
+Historical and conservation areas

 Fort Alice

 Fort Alice, built in 1864, is the oldest heritage building in Simanggang, constructed following the victory of Rajah Charles Brooke, the second Rajah of Sarawak, over Rentap, the last of the major Iban chieftains, in 1864.
 The Fort was named after Charles Brooke's wife, Margaret Alice Lili de Windt.
 It served as a defensive structure controlling the Lupar River.